-In this guide, we’re going to walk you through everything you need to know about keywords in Google Analytics: how to find them, why most are listed as “(not provided),” and how to recover those “(not provided)” keywords to see exactly what search terms people are using to find your site and its pages in organic search.
+In this guide, we’re going to walk you through everything you need to know about keywords in Google Analytics: how to find them, why most are listed as “(not provided),” and how to recover those “(not provided)” keywords to see what search terms people are using to find your site in organic search.

 Table of Contents: